-An agile approach may work for software development; however we don’t believe that approach would work for managing our enterprise PPM deployment (that methodology would be problematic in deploying an ERP or Customer Relationship Management system also).This is where using products like Team Foundation Server (TFS) rolling tasks directly up to a more waterfall schedule would be helpful in blending a PPM system.
-In general, making a successful integration will require experienced resources and a good understanding of a schedule that can be detailed enough but yet rolled up for more high level summary reporting.
-Since PPM is best deployed enterprise-wide for the largest ROI, adequate planning is essential.
-Sprinting is not recommended, remember to measure twice and cut once for best results.
+An agile approach may work for software development; however, we don’t believe that approach would work for managing our enterprise PPM deployment (that methodology also would be problematic in deploying an ERP or customer relationship management system).
+Using Team Foundation Server or similar products to roll tasks directly up to a more waterfall schedule would be helpful in blending a PPM system.
+In general, successful integration requires experienced resources and a good understanding of a schedule that can be detailed enough but yet rolled up for higher-level summary reporting.
+Since PPM is best deployed enterprise wide for the largest ROI, adequate planning is essential.
+Sprinting is not recommended; measure twice and cut once for best results.

-A common attitude that is seen and employed by organizations is the “We can do this deployment ourselves”, sometimes referred to the “DITS or did it themselves”.
-In most cases, this is a very large part of where the bits may have been installed, but no intelligence in how to leverage or use them was employed and causes great frustration for organizations.
-For example, have you deployed a PPM solution before?
-Our experience with PPM partners has shown PPM systems are different than other more mainstream or more commonly used systems, such as Microsoft Exchange or even SharePoint Server.
-Project 2010 requires the business users to at the very least use cases, configuration, and stakeholder adoption plans to even have a chance at a successful deployment.
-Similar to the proven Project Management approach and methodology, the use of historical data, lessons learned, as well as requirements planning are tenants of an effective PPM environment.
+A common attitude that is seen in organizations is that “We can do this deployment ourselves,” sometimes referred to the DITS, or “did it themselves.”
+In most cases, this is a very large part of where the project software, commonly called “the bits”, may have been installed[AU: clarify meaning], but no intelligence exists on how to leverage or use them, causing great frustration for organizations.
+Our experience with PPM partners has shown PPM systems are different from other more mainstream or more commonly used systems, such as Microsoft Exchange or even SharePoint Server.
+For even a chance at a successful deployment, Project 2010 requires that business users use, at the very least, cases, configuration, and stakeholder adoption plans Similar to the proven project management approach and methodology, the use of historical data, lessons learned, and requirements planning are tenets of an effective PPM environment.

 Key Steps to Creating the Win

 Utilize a POC approach only if it makes sense for the situation.
-There is no need to conduct this stage if you already have a well understood strategy and need to get on with deployment.
+There is no need to conduct this stage if you already have a well-understood strategy and need to get on with deployment.

 Ensure that all of the stakeholders are clearly identified, on board, and engaged in the new solution.
-You don’t want to be months (or years) down the road, only to discover that you forgot to include the finance folks, or the HR team, or the training department.
+You don’t want to discover months (or years) down the road that you forgot to include the finance folks, or the HR team, or the training department.
 Stakeholders can be your greatest allies in garnering departmental resources when deploying your solution.
 Again, don’t miss out on the opportunity to create internal champions for the deployment.

 Have regular stakeholder communication meetings to keep everyone informed, address objections, and answer any questions.
-Remember that adults learn on the basis of understanding.
-You need to foster understanding before you can attain buy in, commitment or ownership.
+Remember that adults learn through understanding.
+You need to foster understanding before you can attain buy-in, commitment, or ownership (see figure 2.4).

-Figure 2.4: Change Management Ensure that the stakeholders have agreed on a common purpose (e.g., Strategic Alignment (Morgan, Malek, & Levitt 2007) including Long Range Intention, Goal Set, Metrics, and Strategies) (Source: Advisicon) [02-04-changeManagement.eps]
+Figure 2.4 Change Management Ensure that the stakeholders have agreed on a common purpose (e.g., strategic alignment [Morgan, Malek, and Levitt, 2007] including long-range Intention, goal set, metrics, and strategies).
+[02-04-changeManagement.eps]

+Source: Advisicon

 Change is hard, especially when it is imposed by an external force.
-Manage the initiative as you would any large project where you expect to get a positive return on that investment (e.g., excellent sponsorship, great communications, timely risk and issue management, or colleague quality insurance).
+Manage the initiative as you would any large project where you expect to get a positive ROI (e.g., excellent sponsorship, great communications, timely risk and issue management, or colleague quality insurance).

-Perspective 3 – Roles Played During Microsoft Project 2010 Acquisition: Views from a Microsoft Partner and Consumer
+Perspective 3.
+Roles Played During Microsoft Project 2010 Acquisition: Views from a Microsoft Partner and Consumer

-This section outlines various perspectives of the PPM acquisition process from provider to consumer where end users will be adopting PPM and leveraging technology solutions and processes.
-The perspectives will be based on the three types of primary stakeholders that play a role in the PPM supply chain:
+This section outlines various perspectives of the PPM acquisition process, from provider to consumer, where end users will be adopting PPM and leveraging technology solutions and processes.
+The perspectives are based on the three types of primary stakeholders that play a role in the PPM supply chain:

 1. Vendor

-2. The Partner
+2. Partner

-3. The Consumer
+3. Consumer